uptownkat/Maggie-Portfolio/Portfolio.md

 ## Maggie Rhee – Data Analytics Portfolio

 Welcome to my portfolio showcasing my expertise in SQL, Python, Power BI, Tableau, and AWS QuickSight, demonstrated through a variety of analytics projects.
-These include both hands-on work completed during formal training and independent projects I’ve pursued to sharpen my skills and explore real-world applications.
+These include both hands-on work completed during formal training and independent projects I worked on independently to explore real-world applications.

 These projects highlight not only my technical skills but also my passion for exploring data, uncovering insights, and solving complex problems.
 I am especially driven by the power of data storytelling—transforming raw information into impactful visualizations that inform and inspire.